aloyrs/coding-notes/operating-system/basics.md

-# Operating System (OS)
+# Operating Systems (OS) - Overview

+## Definition

-- An **Operating System (OS)** is essential system software that manages computer hardware and provides services to computer programs and users.
+An Operating System (OS) is system software that acts as an interface between computer hardware and software applications.
+Its primary functions include process management, memory management, file system management, device management, and providing a user interface.

-- It acts as an intermediary between hardware and software, facilitating hardware resource management and software execution.

-- Key OS functions include:

-  - **Hardware Management:** Manages CPU, memory, storage, and peripheral devices.
+## How Does an OS Work?

+- **Kernel**: The core component responsible for process and memory management, hardware interaction, and more.
-  - **Process Management:** Schedules and controls program execution.
+- **Process Management**: Manages the execution, scheduling, and termination of processes.
+- **Memory Management**: Allocates and deallocates memory for processes and handles virtual memory.
-  - **File System Management:** Organizes and stores data on storage devices.
+- **File System Management**: Organizes data into files and directories, managing file operations.
+- **Device Management**: Controls hardware devices and offers an abstraction layer for applications.
-  - **User Interface:** Provides a means for users to interact with the computer.
+- **User Interface**: Provides graphical or text-based interfaces for user interaction.
-  - **Security:** Implements user authentication and access control.
+- **Security**: Enforces access control, user authentication, and resource protection.
-  - **Networking:** Supports network connectivity.
-  - **Device Management:** Handles hardware device interaction.
-  - **Error Handling:** Manages system errors and exceptions.
+- **Error Handling**: Monitors system events, logs errors, and supports error recovery.

-- The **kernel** is the core of the OS, responsible for low-level resource management and process control.

-- The **shell** serves as the user interface, allowing users to interact with the OS through commands or graphical interfaces.

-- Examples of OSs include Microsoft Windows, macOS, Linux, Android, and iOS, each tailored for specific computing environments.
+- **Networking** (in modern OSes): Enables communication and internet connectivity.

+Operating systems are essential for efficient hardware utilization and user-friendly computing.

 # Unix